Massive fire engulfs beloved Notre Dame Cathedral in Paris

 Cardinal Timothy Dolan, the archbishop of New York, said he was praying “to ask the intercession of Notre Dame, our Lady, for the Cathedral at the heart of Paris, and of civilization, now in flames!
 God preserve this splendid house of prayer, and protect those battling the blaze.”

-Associated Press writers Elaine Ganley and Sylvie Corbet contributed.
+Associated Press writers Elaine Ganley, Sylvie Corbet and Danica Kirka contributed.